stdlib-js/www/docs/build.md

 ## Viewing

+### Main Website

-To view the website, create a new terminal window and navigate to the `public` folder
+To view the main website, create a new terminal window and navigate to the `public` folder

 ```bash
 $ cd /path/to/stdlib/www/public